All-Axle Hub Motor

 • 0.35mm Laminations for low motor drag when pedaling unassisted

-• Integrated Torque Arm with secure fork mounting clamp
+• Integrated Torque Arm with secure frame mounting clamp

 • Uses 32 Spoke Holes for vastly more in stock rim options